praveensripati/001-mcafee-aws-dev-workshop/README.md

 - **Session 5**

     - What is Serverless?
-The different services around serverless from AWS
+The different services around serverless from AWS.
-    - Introduction to Lambda Different ways of invoking Lambda
+    - Introduction to Lambda.
+Different ways of invoking Lambda.
-    - Invoking Lambda via CloudWatch Scheduler and CloudWatch Events (Python, NodeJS)
+    - Invoking Lambda via CloudWatch Scheduler and CloudWatch Events  (Python, NodeJS).
+    - Analyzing the Lambda Logs using CloudWatch Insights.

 - **Session 6**